 Through this movement womanists have begun to fearlessly challenge systems of oppression around the world.

 - Monica Coleman, Ain’t I a Womanist, Too?
 Third Wave Womanist Religious Thought, available as an eBook (2013) through Howard Libraries.

 - Stacey Floyd-Thomas, Deeper shades of Purple: Womanism in religion and society, BT83.9 .D44 2006

 - Carly Gieseler, The Voices of #MeToo: From grassroots activism to a viral roar, available as an eBook (2019) through Howard Libraries

 - Christopher Lebron, The Making of Black Lives Matter: A brief history of an idea, E185.615 .L393 2017

 - Eileen Ledford, Young Black Single Mothers and the Parenting Problematic, Online Database Access

-- Courtney Lyons, Freedom Faith: The Civil Rights Journey of Rev. Dr. Prathia Hall, Online Database Access
+- Courtney Pace (formally Courtney Lyons), Freedom Faith: The Civil Rights Journey of Rev. Dr. Prathia Hall, Online Database Access

 - Tiyi Morris, Womanpower Unlimited: Womanist Activism and the Civil Rights Movement in Mississippi, HT1581.A2 A37